hpvdt/typhoon_electronics/README.md

-# Hardware Project Template
+# Typhoon ELectronics

-General template repository for our hardware projects, especially one-off and self-contained projects like custom test equipment.
-This template assumes that the hardware is being designed in KiCad.
+The electronics system for Typhoon Streamliner

 ## Organization

-Pretty self-explanitory, put hardware related files into the `hardware` folder, firmware in the `firmware` folder.
+There is a folder for each subsystem.
+Within each subsystem folder are `hardware` and `firmware` folders.
+Put hardware related files into the `hardware` folder, firmware in the `firmware` folder.
 Other folders can be added as needed: for example a `media` folder is handy for storing pictures related to a project which can be used in documentation.

 ## Conventions